mtb0x1/stepvisualizer/README.md

 # StepVisualizer

-A WebAssembly-based 3D STEP file visualizer built with Rust and WebGPU.
-This tool parses and renders STEP files directly in the browser (CSR).
+A WebAssembly-based STEP file visualizer built with Rust and WebGPU.
+This tool parses and renders STEP files directly in the browser (Client Side Rendering).

 ## Live Demo